jtomkins/course-dbt/greenery/readme_wk4.md

 from dbt_jen_w.fct_user_session_event_stats
 ```
 **Which steps in the funnel have largest drop off points?** <br>
->Therefore, our biggest drop off point is between add to cart and checkout.
+>Biggest drop off point is between add to cart and checkout.<br>
 >The conversion rate for step 1 is 0.807.
 The conversion rate for step 2 is 0.773.
 ```sql
 With sess_agg as (